 The conversation that this article is based on took place in March of 2018.
-This article is the first half of a longer work, which will be released soon.
+This article is the first half of a longer work, after this, check out part 2.

 In St. Petersburg, Florida, there is a bar called The Bends.
 The front of the bar looks like a Caribbean cruise director decorated his basement, and then left it to the elements where it was defaced by teenagers with graffiti.
 Nevertheless, it was filled with trendy, hipster-looking 20-somethings drinking Tecate and tequila.
 In the back, three young men are setting up their instruments for the headlining set.